sanyamseac/aad/3.4frs/analysis.md

 Modern social platforms (Facebook, LinkedIn, Instagram, etc.) rely heavily on “People You May Know” systems.
 A common and robust way to build such systems is to treat the social network as a graph and predict missing edges.
-The three algorithms we study—Common Neighbors, Jaccard Coefficient, and Adamic–Adar—are standard link prediction heuristics used in real-world recommender systems and graph mining pipelines.
+The heuristic algorithms we study (CN, JC, AA, PA, RA) are classic link prediction methods used in graph mining, and the embedding-based algorithms (DeepWalk and Node2Vec) represent modern random-walk-based representation learning methods used in industry.

 ## 3. How are we getting our results?